OpenAssetIO/OpenAssetIO/decisions/DR009-Locatable-content-traits.md

 ### Option 1

-An additional property-less `file` trait that when composed with a `locatableContent` trait holding an URL specialises the specification such that only URLs with the `file` scheme should be returned.
+An additional property-less `file` trait that when composed with a `locatableContent` trait holding an URL specializes the specification such that only URLs with the `file` scheme should be returned.

 #### Pros